 NOTE: Cracked versions of Borderlands are very often not able to run mods properly, since BL2+TPS modding relies on using Gearbox’s “hotifx” mechanisms to do their work.
 Also, the Russian-localized version of BL2 can’t currently be patched.

-Preparing Borderlands for Modding, Method 2 (Hex Multitool)
+Preparing Borderlands for Modding, Method 2 - Steam or EGS (Hex Multitool)

 The current Hex Multitool version can be found here: BL Hex-Multitool .NET 4.5.zip (requires .NET 4.5)

 Because of how BL2/TPS modding works, all of your mods that you use have to

 be combined into a single file to run from the console.
 Some folks start